A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 U

 Unemployment insurance (or Unemployment compensation).
-A government program that provides cash benefits to some jobless workers for limited periods.
+A government program that provides cash benefits to eligible jobless workers for limited periods.
 Supervised by the federal government, the state-run programs are funded by payroll taxes states impose on employers.

 V